DjangoGirls/tutorial/en/python_introduction/README.md

 if 3 > 2:
 ```

-If we saved this and ran it, we'd see an error like this:
+If we were to save and run this, we'd see an error like this:

     $ python3 python_intro.py
     File "python_intro.py", line 2